APCs are just extra contributions that increase your pension.

 The extra pension you have purchased with your APCs will be paid at the same time as your main pension benefits.
 But remember if you take your pension early, whether by choice or in cases of redundancy/business efficiency retirement, the extra pension you have bought will be reduced for early payment.

-To set up APCs visit www.scotlgps2015.org.uk/apc and select "buy extra pension.”
+To set up APCs visit www.scotlgpsmember.org/help-and-support/tools-and-calculators/ and select "calculate extra pension contributions.”

 If you are looking to buy lost pension, follow the steps on the PEN 11 Buying Lost Pension form.